 How long should I stay on the ketogenic diet?

 Some people live in a state of ketosis their entire lives – think traditional eskimos.
-If you feel good in ketosis, stick with it.
 If it’s working for you, you may consider using it until you reach your goals (e.g. weight loss) and then transition into a low carb, high fat diet that is not ketogenic.
 Some people find it challenging to maintain it long-term for one reason or another.
 Sometimes they don’t maintain their electrolytes, or they consume too many of the bad fats or too much protein, or perhaps their body just works better on a higher level of carbs.
-I used the ketogenic diet for approximately a year then transitioned back and forth between ketosis and a low carb, high fat diet and have been mainly on a low carb, high fat diet ever since.
+I used the ketogenic diet for approximately a year then transitioned back and forth between ketosis and a low carb, higher fat diet.
+While the ketogenic diet has been proven to be safe and effective in the short term, there aren’t a lot of studies looking at long term outcomes.
+For that reason, I recommend using the ketogenic diet for no more than 3-6 months and if you want to go longer than that, proceed with medical supervision and get regular check ups and blood tests to ensure your eating style continues to promote good health.

 Should I be concerned with eating higher levels of fats, especially saturated fat?